 Once you know your goals, you can figure out how to achieve them.

 Customer service positions are not minimum-skill, minimum-wage jobs.
 Your reps need fluency in effective customer communication or you’ll drown in refund demands and negative reviews.
-See our customer service skills list for help with finding the right people or improving your current staff.
+See our customer service skills list for help with finding the right people or developing your current staff.

 Much of your policy will depend on the technology involved in customer interactions.
 Most independent restaurants deal with little beyond phone calls and credit cards.
 Ecommerce customer service, on the other hand, might involve social media, live chat, email, phone calls, marketplace messaging, shipment disputes, ticketing systems, website bugs, and more.